2019/20 Season Drama at the New National Theatre, Tokyo

 - Royal Court Theatre × New National Theatre, Tokyo Playwrights' Workshop

-Message from OGAWA Eriko, Artistic Director of Opera from the 2019/2020 Season
+Message from OGAWA Eriko, Artistic Director of Drama

 The 2019/2020 season continues in the direction set in the previous season, beginning with three principal works, in addition to which it takes on a series of new challenges.